Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 example of a regex being used: <br>
 ` ^(\S+) (\S+) (\S+) \[([\w:\/]+\s[+\-]\d{4})\] \"(\S+)\s?(\S+)?\s?(\S+)?\" (\d{3}|-) (\d+|-)\s?\"?([^\"]*)\"?\s?\"?([^\"]*)\" `=> this regex file also have escape quotations in order to be used in HTTP agent Items in zabbix. ( " " ) remember to use double quote. <br>
 note: <br>
-in regex we have defined groups so in we can use \8 for (output) to should 8th group. so it means only status codes.
+in regex we have defined groups so we can use \8 for ( as output) to show 8th group. so it means only status codes.

-4. then we need to add a new Item in zabbix template with the Type: Zabbix agent (active). the key need to be " log[]:  Log file monitoring "
+4. then we need to add a new Item in zabbix template with the Type: Zabbix agent (active). the key need to be `log[]:  Log file monitoring `

 5. add trigger base on status error of 404 in order to check whether the web service is being under pen testing or etc.
 	5.1 go to triggers